What is David Beckham's net worth?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-On top of that, he’s successfully turned himself into a brand, be it through his endorsements with Adidas and Maserati, or when being crowned “Underwear Model of the Century” by Tommy Hilfiger.
-There seems to be nothing the former England captain can’t do.
+On top of that, he’s successfully made money from brand deals, be it through his endorsements with Adidas and Maserati, or being crowned “Underwear Model of the Century” by Tommy Hilfiger.

-We explore David Beckham’s net worth, how he makes his millions and whether he’s in the running to be England’s next manager after Gareth Southgate’s departure.
+We explore David Beckham’s net worth, how he makes his millions and whether he’s in the running to receive a knighthood from King Charles this year.

 David Beckham’s net worth as a footballer

 David Beckham shot to fame in 1996 when the Manchester United midfielder scored a goal against Wimbledon from the halfway line.
-His skills made headlines and inspired a movie (2002’s Bend It Like Beckham).
+His skills made headlines and inspired the 2002 movie Bend It Like Beckham.

 Over the next few years, he became highly sought-after on and off the pitch, with sponsorships and endorsements bringing in as much as his footballing salary.
 It is widely claimed that during his time at Manchester United, he was paid around £1.5million (excluding bonuses) per season – six times what the average Premier League player earned.